Oryzone/OryzoneBoilerplateBundle/Resources/doc/index.md

     {# ... #}

+This would be pretty useful even if, for example, you want to remove a default feature.
+Suppose you don't want to use jQuery.
+It's quite simple:

+    {% block body_js_jquery %}{% endblock %}

-Instead if you want to add some more stylesheet to the default one you can use the special twig function `parent()` that gets the content of the block in the parent template.
+Instead if you want to add some more stylesheet to the default one you can use the special twig function `parent()` that gets the content of the block from the parent template.

 	{% extends "OryzoneBoilerplateBundle::html5.html.twig" %}